duanyao/pdf2htmlEX-tests/README.md

 ### Guidelines for test PDF files

 - Make sure you have the proper copyrights.
-- Using meaning file names.
+- Using meaningful file names.
 - One page only.
 - Grayscale only, unless the test case is about colors.
 - Minimized, removed unnecessary elements.